biolxy/TCGA_HLA_benchmark/README.md

 # TCGA_HLA_benchmark

 Due to TCGA privacy concerns, the **password** for HLA allele data is provided only to researchers who have access to the primary sequence data from the TCGA.
-Please contact us at qiliu@tongji.edu.cn
+Please contact us at haoye.ecust@gmail.com or qiliu@tongji.edu.cn

 ## software version